nileshmuthal1317/Linux_Projects/Git_Github/A_Git_Initial_Setup_Usage.md

 git config --global user.name "Your Name" git config --global user.email "youremail@example.com"
 ```

-Create the new repository which can be push to GitHub
+## Create the new repository which can be push to GitHub

+Go to your workspace folder
 ```
-cd /path/to/your/directory
+cd /path/to/your/repository
 ```
 Initialize a new Git repository in that directory
 ```